 September is Life Insurance Awareness Month.
 I won’t bore you with what life insurance is or why/when one needs life insurance.
-If you want to know, just read the info from SBLI.
+If you want to know, you can find plenty on the Internet.
 I’m just writing about how you go about buying life insurance.

-First let me get this out.
-This is not a “sponsored” post.
+Let me get this out first.
+This is not a sponsored post.
 I’m not an insurance agent.
 Nor am I affiliated with any businesses I mention here.

-1. Free life insurance from work.
 Many employers offer free group term life insurance as a part of their employee benefits package.
-Typical coverage is 2 times base pay.
-It’s free, except the cost of insurance over $50,000 is taxable to you as “imputed income” according to a rate table established by the IRS.
-Free is nice but the coverage is often not enough.
+Typical coverage is two times base pay.
+It’s free, except that the cost of insurance over $50,000 is taxable to you as “imputed income” according to a rate table established by the IRS.
+Free is nice but the coverage often isn’t enough.
 You may still need to buy some more coverage on your own.

-2. Extra insurance from work.
 After the typical free coverage of 2x base pay, you can often buy extra group term life insurance coverage through your employer’s group plan.
 Unless you are in poor health, this is usually NOT a good idea.
-More details are in my post last year on open enrollment choices.
+More details are in my previous post on open enrollment choices.

-3. Term life insurance.
-For most people, this is the best approach for obtaining life insurance coverage.
-Ignore all the confusing noise about other types of life insurance.
-Just buy term.
-And the best place to shop for term life insurance is term4sale.com.
+The best place to shop for term life insurance is term4sale.com.
 Term4Sale does not sell insurance.
 It lets you compare quotes from many companies.
-It then gives you names and phone numbers of 3 independent agents in your area.
+It then gives you names and phone numbers of three independent agents in your area.

 Agents?!
 Who needs agents in this Internet age?
 Do you not get lower rates if you cut out the agents and buy directly from the insurance company?
-What about those Internet sites where you can compare rates AND buy insurance in one shot, you know, like QuoteSmith (now Insure.com), AccuQuote, SelectQuote, IntelliQuote, etc.?
-Well, it turns out picking up the phone and working with a local agent is still the smartest way to buy term life insurance.
+What about those websites where you can compare rates AND buy insurance in one shot, you know, like Policygenius, AccuQuote, SelectQuote, IntelliQuote, etc.?
+Well, it turns out that working with a local agent is still the smartest way to buy term life insurance.

 Insurance is a funny business.
 It’s licensed and regulated by the states.
-The insurance rates are filed with the states’ department of insurance.
-Unless a company doesn’t sell through agents, period, the rate is the same whether you buy directly from the insurance company or go through an agent.
+The insurance rates are filed with each state’s department of insurance.
+Unless a company doesn’t sell through agents, period, the rates are the same whether you buy directly from the insurance company or go through an agent.
 If you use an agent, the agent earns a commission.
 If you go to the insurance company directly, they just pocket the commission themselves.
-And those Internet sites that let you compare rates and buy insurance at the same time?
-They ARE agents, just agents with a large Internet marketing budget.
+And those websites that let you compare rates and buy insurance at the same time?
+They ARE agents, just agents with a large online marketing budget.